zarooncode/Portfolio/README.md

 ## 🛠 Skills
 - Python (Bots, Automation, Pygame, OpenAIs API with python)
 - Roblox Studio (Luau Scripting (Good at luau and have experience but not an advanced coder))

-## Skills to learn/learning
 - HTML
 - CSS
 - JS
-- Learning to make websites!
+- REACT.JS
+- Made Alot of working websites

+## Skills to learn/learning
+- Next.js
+- Backend Coding
 ## 🚀 Projects

 ### 🎮 Games